fpcorso/data-blog/content/2024-02-16-stop-words.md

 ## What are stop words?

 Let's say that we wanted to determine the most common topics written about on this blog.
-One very simplistic approach could be to simply see what words are used the most.
+One very simplistic approach could be seeing what words I used the most across my blog posts.

 So, I can combine all the text across all the blog posts and then create a word count for all instances of each word.
 For this article, we'll assume I've already cleaned the text and prepared it for this type of analysis.